 Located in remote Central Asia, with a relatively young age, having only achieved independence from the Soviet Union in 1991, and opened to tourism just a couple of years ago, it’s not at all surprising that, in the Western world, not many people know about a beautiful country called Kyrgyzstan.

-After two months exploring and traveling around this Central Asian country, my conclusion is that Kyrgyzstan is an exciting destination which will, definitely, leave you fascinated.
+After two months exploring and traveling around this Central Asian country, my conclusion is that Kyrgyzstan is an exciting destination that will, definitely, leave you fascinated.

 Honestly, I can’t recommend Kyrgyzstan enough and I really hope that, after reading my 10 reasons why you should visit Kyrgyzstan, you will find the necessary inspiration to start planning a visit for next summer.